drcscodes/drcs.codes/content/python/projects/markov-chains.md

         # Initialize a 26x26 matrix (e.g., 26-element list of 26-element lists)
         # Print "Training {lang} model ... "
         # Read the text_stream one character at a time.
-        # For each character, increment the correscponding (row, col) in your
+        # For each character, increment the corresponding (row, col) in your
         # matrix.
 The row is the for the previous character, the col is for
         # the current character.
 (You could also think of this in terms of bigrams.)
         # After you read the entire text_stream, you'll have a matrix of counts.